themirrazz/thelyrics/README.md

 ## Where can I find other information on the songs?
 Also here.
 Not only does this show lyrics, but also metadata.

+## Does this show explicit lyrics?
+No.

+## What if I want to see explicit lyrics?
+If you want to see explicity lyrics and swearing, please find another lyrics site or clone the repo and change it yourself.